trankhanh040147/mythosedu/wp-includes/ID3/readme.txt

 file but get accurate playtime estimates, assuming the format only requires the beginning of the file for correct format analysis.

-See /demos/demo.write.php for how to write Tags.
+See /demos/demo.write.php for how to write tags.